Which Two White Paint Colors Go Together?

 Sherwin Williams Alabaster and Extra white paint color on trims and walls, dark wood floor, hallway with doors.
 Kylie M Online Paint consulting client photo

 In the above photo, notice how beautifully warm the walls look.
 This happens when you partner a warm white like Alabaster with a BRIGHTER white like Extra White.
-If you love Alabaster but don’t want it looking this creamy, it’s best to use it on the trims, doors, and walls as if it’s not being directly compared to a brighter white – it will act more like white.
+If you love Alabaster but don’t want it to look this creamy, it’s best to use it on the trims, doors, and walls as…

 Alabaster has an LRV of 82, so it’s on the very low end of the LRV range for the white group.
 Extra White has an LRV of 86, so you’ve got a nice 4-point spread there.